Drive sales on autopilot with ecommerce-focused features

 Multichannel is the marketing practice of using more than one media channel to communicate with customers and prospects.
 The channels can include TV, print, social media, email, billboards, display ads, and more.

-This puts the product or service at the center of the marketing strategy, and the channels work to deliver that message individually.
 Since each channel functions separately, customers need to go to that specific channel to find the information they want.

 What is omnichannel?